 - are subject to sanctions

-3 Products and services - do you offer services in areas deemed 'high risk' due to holding client money such as:
+Do you offer services in areas deemed 'high risk' due to holding client money?
+This includes:

 - trust and company services

-4 Transactions - consider the characteristics of the transaction such as:
+Consider the characteristics of the transaction, such as:

 - provide online services

 - meet clients in person as part of your verification process?

 None of the factors above mean money laundering is necessarily taking place but any higher risk factors need to be acknowledged in your RA and recorded.